-- New Zealand Championship Doubles: Open to all.
+- 1(a) Bronze Medal: For players eliminated from the knockout before the Quarter finals.
+2022-2023 Winner - Harps Tahurangi - 1(b) Heenan Plate: All players entered in event 1 who do not qualify for the Open Singles Knockout are eligible to enter the Heenan Plate.
+Trophy presented by A.D.J.
+Heenan, OBE.
+2022-2023 Winner - John Christie - New Zealand Championship Doubles: Open to all.
 Play will commence with seeded blocks.
 Those qualifying from the blocks will proceed into post-section play.
-Shields presented by Messrs E.G. Rawnsley and N.H.
-MacFarlane.
-2021-2022 Winners - Paddy Chapman & Greg Bryant - 2(a) Doubles Plate: Open to pairs in event 2 that have not qualified for the main doubles knockout.
+2022-2023 Winners - Paddy Chapman & Greg Bryant - 2(a) Doubles Plate: Open to pairs in event 2 that have not qualified for the main doubles knockout.
 Single-game knockout format.
 Entry is optional.

+2022-2023 Winners - Nelson Morrow & John Christie

-2021-2022 Winners - Not held - All players with a New Zealand handicap of 0 or higher will be automatically considered for the Charles Jones Memorial Encouragement Salver.
+- All players with a New Zealand handicap of 0 or higher will be automatically considered for the Charles Jones Memorial Encouragement Salver.
 The Salver will be awarded to the player with the best record in the handicap range as determined by the Tournament Management Committee.
 Trophy presented by Alison McMillan.
-2021-2022 Winner - Bonnie Johnstone
+2022-2023 Winner - Carey Johnstone - 4.
+Paddy Chapman Peeling Trophy.
+Points to be awarded for TP's and above achieved during singles play.
+A new trophy introduced in the 2023-24 season.

-- Advanced Play. - Hoops will be set to the widest axis of any ball to be used on the lawn plus 1/32" with an upwards tolerance of zero and a downward tolerance of 1/64th of an inch - 3.
+- 1. Advanced Play. - 2.
+Hoops will be set to the widest axis of any ball to be used on the lawn plus $1/{32}$ " with an upwards tolerance of zero and a downward tolerance of $1/{64}$ th of an inch - 3.
 As many entries will be accepted as possible with entries limited only if the number of players per available lawn is exceeded. - 4.
 The Doubles will be played on Saturday, Sunday and Monday.
-The Singles will commence on Tuesday. - Information on the playing schedule and other issues will be posted on Croquet Scores after entries have closed.
+The Singles will commence on Tuesday. - 5.
+Information on the playing schedule and other issues will be posted on Croquet Scores after entries have closed.
 The Manager will provide players with an outline of the method after entries close. - 6.
 Players Choice method of seeding will be used to seed the singles knockout so long as there are at least 16 players in the knockout. - 7.
 Quadway hoops will be used.